On This Page:

 - How they save you money

-Answers to your questions
+Answers to Your Questions

-When you have an eligible expense, submit a claim for reimbursement or use your FSA debit card.
+Alternately, you can pay with your own funds up front and submit a claim for reimbursement.
 Save your receipts; you may be required by the IRS to verify expenses.

 To participate, you must enroll within 30 days of your date of eligibility, a qualifying event, or during annual open enrollment.